 First things first, improve communication with employees regarding travel policies.
 One great way of improving communication is to talk about it and share it with employees via channels that are easily accessible and comfortable.

 You can also create awareness by conducting regular training sessions or making announcements, especially when updating the policy.
+Cover all the travel policy essentials in the training session.
 Taking quizzes or holding practice runs can also help in ensuring 100% policy awareness, leading to greater corporate travel compliance.

 The next step is to make policies easily accessible to employees.
 You should ensure that an employee from any department, and any level of management, should be able to find the travel policy within minutes.
 This can be achieved by adopting travel management software with an inbuilt policy feature that lets you present the terms of the travel policy to employees at the time of booking (the policy is right there when they actually need it).